ramanishsingh/RealGas/README.md

 Documentation
 =============
-The online documentation can be found [here](https://dejac001.github.io/SciThermo).
+The online documentation is hosted at [read the docs](https://scithermo.readthedocs.io/en/master/).

 Contributing
 ============